mojochao/npm-mode/README.md

 ### Manual Installation

-If not using the Emacs package manager, you can install manually be cloning the project source.
+Start by cloning the package repository.

 `git clone https://github.com/mojochao/npm-mode.git /your/path/here`

-In your emacs configuration, add the repo to the load path and load the library.
+Finish by loading the package in your emacs configuration.

 ```
 (add-to-list load-path '/your/path/here/npm-mode')